moonfly-app/docs/terms.md

 ### 14\.
 Governing Law and Venue

-Any claims arising out of or relating to these Terms or the Services with the exception of those regarding the Monetization Agreement, will be governed by the laws of the state of Oregon without regard to its conflict of laws rules.
-All disputes related to these Terms or the Services with the exception of those regarding the Monetization Agreement, will be brought solely in the courts located in Portland, Oregon and you consent to personal jurisdiction in these courts.
+Any claims arising out of or relating to these Terms or the Services will be governed by the laws of Estonia without regard to its conflict of laws rules.
+All disputes related to these Terms or the Services will be brought solely in the courts located in Tallinn, Estonia and you consent to personal jurisdiction in these courts.

-Any claims arising out of or relating to the Monetization Agreement will be governed by the laws of Estonia without regard to its conflict of laws rules.
-All disputes related to the Monetization Agreement, will be brought solely in the courts located in Tallinn, Estonia and you consent to personal jurisdiction in these courts.

 ### 15\.
 Changes to these Terms